CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-30.png)

 1. Try the following question suggestions in the chat pane and see the results.
-Feel free to run the SQL it provides from the answers or just move on to the next question:
+Feel free to run the SQL it provides from the answers, or just move on to the next question:

     > Note: Copilot for SQL database in Microsoft Fabric is in **preview** and you may encounter unexpected results.
 If so, try the question again or move on to the next question.